-Haunted Tugboat in Milwaukee
+Haunted Tugboat Lurks in the Milwaukee Harbor

 6 men lost their lives when the haunted tugboat Wisconsin sank in 1941.
 Since its restoration, strange phenomena have convince some that those men never left it.

-I recently heard about this from a friend who is a self-professed Great Lakes boat nerd.
+I recently learned about this from a friend who is a self-professed Great Lakes boat nerd.
 When he’s not filling me in on the latest weird news from Lake Michigan, he’s usually busy stalking freshwater freighters on radar and webcam while researching the complete history of every ship.

 October 23rd, 1941.
 A 552-foot steamer called the B.F.
-Jones had aground.
+Jones ran aground.
 The tug, then named the America, was dispatched to help with 6 crew members.
 Built in 1897, the boat was already 44 years old.
 I haven’t been able to dig up any details on the circumstances, but age may have had a hand in the events that followed.

 Somewhere in the Detroit River, en route to the stalled steamer, tragedy struck.
 The America went down with all hands.